run-llama/llama_index/docs/end_to_end_tutorials/dev_practices/e2e_evaluation.md

 With a complex pipeline, it may be unclear which parts of the pipeline are affecting your results.

-Sensitivity testing can be a good inroad into choosing which components to individually test or tweak more thoroughly.
+Sensitivity testing can be a good inroad into choosing which components to individually test or tweak more thoroughly, or which parts of your dataset (e.g. queries) may be producing problematic results.

 More details on how to discover issues automatically with methods such as sensitivity testing will come soon.

+Examples of this in the more traditional ML domain include [Giskard](https://docs.giskard.ai/en/latest/getting-started/quickstart.html).

 ## Metrics Ensembling